josemayer/genomic-evaluation-platform/README.md

 # Genomic Evaluation Platform
 Personalized genomics platform that provides users with information about their family history, genetic conditions and health risks based on their DNA sequences.

+## Running the application (simplified)

+Check for dependencies, generate world, copy .env files and start docker compose:

+1. ./start.sh

+Check if the docker container is up and run the test suite

+2. ./checkhealth.sh

+Run the cli interface

+3. python3 cli/main.py

+Stop the docker container and clean the generated world files

+4. ./stop_and_clean.sh

 ## Running application

 To run this application, you must: